Understanding In-Context Learning on Structured Manifolds: Bridging Attention to Kernel Methods: Introduction

 A theoretical understanding of ICL in transformers---especially in settings involving structured data with a geometric prior---remains limited and largely unexplored.
 In this work, we initiate a theoretical study of ICL for manifold regression.
 A manifold hypothesis is incorporated into our regression model to leverage low-dimensional geometric structures of data.
-Recent works have demonstrated that, under a manifold hypothesis of data, feedforward and convolutional residual networks give rise to a sample complexity crucially depending on the intrinsic dimension \citep{shaham2018provable,Chen22,chen2019efficient,liu2021besov,nakada2020adaptive,SH19}.
-Empirical evidence has shown that the neural scaling laws of transformers depend on the intrinsic dimension of data \citep{kaplan2020scaling,KaplanIDScalingLaws}, while their theoretical justifications, especially for ICL, are rather limited.
+Recent works have demonstrated that, under a manifold hypothesis of data, feedforward and convolutional residual networks give rise to a sample complexity depending on the intrinsic dimension \citep{shaham2018provable,Chen22,chen2019efficient,liu2021besov,nakada2020adaptive,SH19}.
+Empirical evidence has shown that the neural scaling laws of transformers depend on the intrinsic dimension of data \citep{kaplan2020scaling,KaplanIDScalingLaws}, while theoretical justifications, especially for ICL, are limited.

 A central insight of this paper is the interpretation of transformers as learning kernel methods for function regression.
 Our study establishes a novel connection between the attention mechanism and classical kernel methods, showing that token interactions within attention can be interpreted as constructing an interaction kernel used to perform regression.
-Based on this connection, we construct a transformer neural network to exactly implement kernel regression, which builds an approximation theory of transformers for in-context manifold regression.
-This perspective not only illuminates the internal workings of transformers in the in-context regression setting, but also motivates a theoretical framework for analyzing their generalization performance.
+Based on this connection, we construct a transformer neural network to exactly implement kernel regression, which builds an approximation theory of transformers for in-context manifold regression. {To be more precise, let $\fs=\{\xb_1,f(\xb_1),\xb_2,f(\xb_2),\ldots,\xb_n,f(\xb_n);\xb_{n+1}\}$ be a prompt, we explicitly construct a transformer ${\rm T}^*_{h}$ to exactly implement the kernel regression estimator $\cK_h(\fs)$ such that

+where the Gaussian kernel of bandwidth $h>0$ is used.
+Our construction shows that transformer-based ICL can implement kernel regression with \emph{zero approximation error}.
+A formal statement can be found in Lemma \ref{ThmApprox1}. } This perspective not only illuminates the internal workings of transformers in the in-context regression setting, but also motivates a theoretical framework for analyzing their generalization performance. {Moreover, this connection is validated by numerical experiments on the regression of H\"older functions, revealing that the learned query–prompt scores in the last transformer layer are highly correlated with the Gaussian kernel. }